Bringing free cancer patient transport

-A HUGE thank you from Bluebell and her team to everyone who can help her!
+A HUGE thank you from Bluebell the Bus and her team to everyone who can help Brian on his amazing trek!

-The cost of the day to day running of Bluebell and the journey will be paid for privately by Brian Burnie, the founder of the Charity.
+The cost of the day-to-day running of Bluebell the Bus and the journey will be paid for privately by Brian Burnie.
+The 75 year old is walking every step of the 7,000 miles.
+We’re aiming to raise £1m to set-up and manage hubs, to bring free Cancer Patient Care NATIONWIDE.

-Daft as a Brush Bluebell Bus and Brian Burnie would like to thank everyone who has helped the project so far.
+Bluebell Cancer Patient Care would like to thank everyone who has helped the project so far.
 Brian’s epic mission to create 1,000,000 free cancer patient journeys all over Great Britain and Ireland would not be possible without the help of so many people.

-Local, national and international names are continuing to help Bluebell Bus and Brian Burnie stay on the road.
+Local, national and international names are continuing to help Bluebell Cancer Patient Care and Brian Burnie stay on the road.
 Thank you!

 There’s so much more to explore…